xlynkz/xlynkz.github.io/The Plan.md

 - Performs actions that increase tuple without negative impact on revenue or traffic.

+## Patent designs

-- Patent design for recognition, measurement and maximization of value, by decreasing the distance between objectives - inherent in language.
+- for recognition, measurement and maximization of value, by decreasing the distance between objectives that are held within language.
-- Geo-media synchronization premise: same song: from our marketplace.
-Receiving an indication to being sharing data - describing a path traveled by a first device.
+- Signal Synchronization  Receiving an indication to being sharing data - describing a path traveled by a first device.
 Receding location data describing the path traveled by the first device. - Transmitting the location data.
 Placing track location of second device to that of first device.
 Playing keeping sync.
+-
-- Receive data describing a path traveled by a second application.
+1. Receive data describing a path traveled by a second application.
-- Receive data describing a destination sought by second application.
+2. Receive data describing a destination sought by second application.
-- Receiving current location data of second device.
+3. Receiving current location data of second device.
-- Demonstrate ownership of information which reduces distance of second device and second devices destination.
+4. Demonstrate ownership of information which reduces distance of second device and second devices destination.
-- Request value for exchange of information.
+5. Request value for exchange of information.
-- Patent design for autonomous process control.
+6. Patent design for autonomous process control.
-- Import and analyze language
+7. Import and analyze language
-- Identify individuals and intention within language
+8. Identify individuals and intention within language
-- Determine (spatial) distance between current identities and sought identities
+9. Determine (spatial) distance between current identities and sought identities
-- Reduce distance by daydreaming models which when analyzed demonstrate decreases in distances.
+10.Reduce distance by daydreaming models which when analyzed demonstrate decreases in distances.
-- Shorten distance to 0
+11.Shorten distance to 0

-- Regards all information w particular interest for patents, investments and content from thought leaders.
-- Create product shell
-- Seek utility % via polling; asking  request refinements
-- Hire Product, engineering & marketing through reusable functionality
-- Hire support w aim of increasing/maintaining growth rate

 ## Summary